happygears/netspyglass-grafana/README.md

 `sudo service grafana-server restart`.
 4. After the restart, NetSpyGlass should appear in the list of available data sources.
-If your NetSpyGlass server requires user authentication, add access token to the data source configuration.
-The token should be defined in NetSpyGlass configuration file `nw2.conf` using parameter key `api.accessTokens.grafana`
+If your NetSpyGlass server requires user authentication, add enable and configure access token.
+The token is set in NetSpyGlass configuration file `nw2.conf` using parameter key `api.accessTokens.grafana`
 5. Click "Add" and then "Save and Test" to test communication with the server